Decision Models for Selecting Federated Learning Architecture Patterns: Architecture Design Validation

 \section{Architecture Design Validation}

 In this section, we validate the usability of the decision models by mapping components of existing architectures to the pattern options.
-We have selected three concrete architectures that are fully maintained and technically supported by top software and web company: (1) Meta's federated learning architecture\footnote{\url{https://engineering.fb.com/2022/06/14/production-engineering/federated-learning-differential-privacy/}}; top hardware company: (2) Intel OpenFL\footnote{{https://openfl.readthedocs.io/en/latest/index.html}}; and top industrial manufacturing company: (3) Siemens Industrial Federated Learning (IFL)\cite{hiessl2020industrial}.
+We have selected three concrete architectures that are fully maintained and technically supported by top software and web companies: (1) Meta's federated machine learning architecture\footnote{\url{https://engineering.fb.com/2022/06/14/production-engineering/federated-learning-differential-privacy/}}; top hardware company: (2) Intel OpenFL\footnote{{https://openfl.readthedocs.io/en/latest/index.html}}; and top industrial manufacturing company: (3) Siemens Industrial federated learning (IFL)~\cite{hiessl2020industrial}.
 These architectures by companies that lead industry 4.0 have different design aspects.
-For instance, Meta focuses on efficiency under differential privacy, Intel focuses on chip-level FL security, and Siemens focuses on fulfilling industrial requirements.
+For instance, Meta focuses on efficiency under differential privacy, Intel focuses on chip-level FML security, and Siemens focuses on fulfilling industrial requirements.
 We sourced the architectures based on their availability and comprehensiveness at the time of conducting this research.
-Overall, the mappings showed that the architectures accommodate the patterns covered in the decision models as their components.